GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 We consider a _shoebox_ room defined by its dimensions ($L_x$, $L_y$ and $L_z$) as well as the desired reflection time $T_60$ and sampling frequency $f_s$.
 Individual point-wise sources and microphones can then be positioned in the 3D space.
-Each change in the audio objects localization leads to a new simulation which updates the ($n_m times n_s times L_"RIR"$) #acr("RIR") tensor.
+Each change in the audio objects localization leads to a new simulation that updates the ($n_m times n_s times L_"RIR"$) #acr("RIR") tensor.
 Our implementation ensures the caching of the #acr("RIR") and solely re-computes it when necessary.
-As stated in previous @sec:simulator:simulator:components:low_level, the Room can use both the _Pyroomacoustics_ and _gpuRIR_ back ends interchangeably.
+As stated in the previous @sec:simulator:simulator:components:low_level, the Room can use both the _Pyroomacoustics_ and _gpuRIR_ back ends interchangeably.

-To actually compute the signal received at each microphone, the input signal from all active sources are gathered.
+To actually compute the signal received at each microphone, the input signal from all active sources is gathered.
 Then, the listened signals are estimated by convolving the sources' signals with the corresponding #acr("RIR") vector as described in @eq:simulator:rir_listened_signal.

-Additionally the _Room_ module provides a convenient interface for dynamically adding and positioning both sources and microphones.
+Additionally, the _Room_ module provides a convenient interface for dynamically adding and positioning both sources and microphones.
 It ensures the validity of all locations at any time.
 The different audio objects have the ability to be pinned to a grid of arbitrary resolution.
-Such a feature permits for instance to effortlessly compute the listened signal at all possible positions in the room.
+Such a feature permits, for instance, to effortlessly compute the listened signal at all possible positions in the room.
 Contrarily, one could fix the microphone position and collect the received audio for evenly distributed source localizations.

 Lastly, a plotting helper has been implemented to handily visualize the state of the room and its content.